-For 2011, the bonus plan for named and other senior executive compensation (Vice President level and above) is determined by two equally weighted components: the Objectives Component as evaluated by the compensation committee and the Stockholder Return Component.
-The year-end cash bonus award for executives was developed by multiplying the Objectives Component percentage by 50% of the participant's target bonus amount (predetermined percentage of base salary) together with the Stockholder Return Component percentage multiplied by 50%.
-For 2011, achievement of the Objectives Component percentage was determined by the compensation committee to be 30% while the Stockholder Return Component percentage was 0% as a result of our stock price performance year over year.
+The year-end cash bonus award for executives was developed by multiplying the Objective Component percentage by 50% of the participant's target bonus amount (predetermined percentage of base salary) together with the Stockholder Return Component percentage multiplied by 50%.
+For 2013, achievement of the Objective Component percentage was determined by the compensation committee to be at 100% while the Stockholder Return Component percentage was determined to be 0% as a result of our stock price performance during 2013.